r0n1am/azure-acs-mongodb-demo/README.md

 ### 2.1 Factors Addressed By This Project

-* Deployment of a MongoDB on ACS's Kubernetes platform
+* Deployment of a MongoDB on AKS's Kubernetes platform
 * Use of Kubernetes StatefulSets and PersistentVolumeClaims to ensure data is not lost when containers are recycled
 * Proper configuration of a MongoDB Replica Set for full resiliency
 * Securing MongoDB by default for new deployments